stakater/kubestackplus-docs/content/for-developers/overview.md

 - [Access Cluster](./tutorials/inner-loop/access-the-cluster/access-the-cluster.md)

-    Learn how to access and interact with SAAP.
+    You can learn how to access and interact with SAAP.

 - [Add Alerts](./tutorials/inner-loop/add-alerts/add-alerts.md)